 Lameness in Cattle

-Zinpro’s commitment to the beef cattle industry doesn’t stop at performance trace minerals.
+Our commitment to the beef cattle industry doesn’t stop with the best products on the market.
 Lameness in the feed yard plays a critical role in overall animal wellness, as well as profitability.
-That’s why, in 2013, Zinpro introduced the Step-Up® Management program to the beef industry in conjunction with the Beef Cattle Institute and Kansas State University.
-The Step-Up Management program helps decrease the prevalence of lameness in feedlot cattle through the identification, diagnosis and treatment of lameness.
+That’s why, in 2013, Zinpro introduced the Zinpro® Step Up® Management Program to the beef industry in conjunction with the Beef Cattle Institute and Kansas State University.
+The Zinpro Step Up Management Program helps decrease the prevalence of lameness in feedlot cattle through the identification, diagnosis and treatment of lameness.
 It provides a systematic approach to identify and manage beef cattle lameness.

 In recent years, Zinpro has also led efforts to develop Cattle Lameness: Identification, Prevention and Control of Claw Lesions.
-The 80-page book contains hundreds of new photos and dozens of original illustrations and schematics to help understahttps://test-zinpro-wp.pantheonsite.io/cattle-lameness-identification-prevention-and-control-of-claw-lesions-an-important-book-for-the-beef-and-dairy-industry/nd how and why lameness occurs, and it explains what can be done to prevent and control lameness.
+The 80-page book contains hundreds of new photos and dozens of original illustrations and schematics to help understand how and why lameness occurs and what can be done to prevent and control lameness.

-For almost 50 years, Zinpro has been helping beef producers enhance the wellness and performance of their cattle.
-We continue to make investments in performance trace mineral research to help beef producers address common production challenges like heat stress management, gut integrity, foot and hoof problems, bovine respiratory disease, and reproduction in cows and bulls.
+For over 52 years, Zinpro has been helping beef producers enhance the wellness and performance of their cattle.
+We continue to make investments in performance trace mineral research to help beef producers address common production challenges like heat stress management, gut integrity, foot and hoof problems, bovine respiratory disease and reproduction in cows and bulls.